younderboi/noctua/README.md

 ---

+**Disclaimer**: This setup prioritizes functionality for lab use and OSCP preparation.
+Proper OPSEC (e.g., non-root privileges, firewall rules) will be addressed in future updates.

+---
 ### **Design Considerations**

 - **Minimalist by Design**: No unnecessary tools or extras—just a lean setup to maximize stability and reduce the attack surface. \

 - **Headless First**: Optimized for headless operation, with an optional i3 desktop environment for lightweight GUI needs.